sambasset/imdb_top_1000/README.md

       GROUP BY s.stars
         ORDER BY totalnumber DESC
 ```
 This returned 2706 lines (actors).
-I could manually count to get the breakpoint to create a query that will return only the top 5 however here is a query that will return only the numbers so I can look at the 5th line to find the breakpoint of # of films for the top 5
+I could manually count to get the breakpoint to create a query that will return only the top 5, however, here is a query that will return only the numbers so I can look at the 5th line to find the breakpoint of # of films for the top 5
 ```
 SELECT DISTINCT totalnumber
   FROM